jku-isse/ecco/adapter/typescript/README.md

 information and trailing trivia together to form the original source code for each node in the ECCO tree.

 ## Limitations
+- The Reader is depended on the TypeScript compiler producing an AST.
+If the compiler fails to parse the input file the reader will fail as well.

-White space and comments follow the logic of the TypeScript compiler and are associated with the node directly after it.
+- White space and comments follow the logic of the TypeScript compiler and are associated with the node directly after it.
 If features are added or removed this may interfere with the formatting of the document for that reason.
-Features that are hidden in some lambda that that is passed to a function won't be resolved.
+- Features that are hidden in some lambda that that is passed to a function won't be resolved.
-Newer versions of the typescript compiler might need adjustments in the parsing of the kinds.
+- Newer versions of the typescript compiler might need adjustments in the parsing of the kinds.